ChristopherCochet/credit-card-churn-prediction-devops/README.md

 ## 6. Project Structure

-The project structure is shown below:
+The project structure is shown below with the python requirements listed in the ```requirements.txt``` file.

 ```
     │   README.md